awebre/la-historical-markers/README.md

 }
 ```

-Note that you will likely need to change the connection string (especially the password), to match your SQL Server instance configuration.
+Note: you will likely need to change the connection string (especially the password), to match your SQL Server instance configuration.

+Once this file has been added, you should be able to click Run (or F5) and the functions should spin up for you to test locally.

 ## React Native